 A Protector Against Disease

 The goldfinch was often viewed as a protector against plagues.
-It had long been believed that the Charadrius – a mythical bird – could take on any disease if it was looked in the eye.
+It had long been believed that the Charadrius – a mythical bird – could take on any disease if it were looked in the eye.
 In art, the Charadrius was often depicted as a goldfinch.

 A Symbol of Freedom